Design-and-Innovation-2023/Team10B/docs/prototypes/fourth-prototype/index.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Xd-ktaxca3k/0.jpg)](https://www.youtube.com/watch?v=Xd-ktaxca3k)

 ## Learning points

-This prototype successfully fulfills our goals of affordability, customizability, and sustainability.
-However, the design is simpler compared to the [3rd prototype](/docs/prototypes/third-prototype/).
+This prototype successfully fulfills our goals of affordability, versatility, and sustainability.
+However, the design is more complex to build compared to the [3rd prototype](/docs/prototypes/third-prototype/).
 Just like the 3rd prototype, we plan to provide blueprint-like templates using cardboard pieces or 3D printable files.